04 November 2016 | Career Advice | Guest Author

 Failing the exam or not getting the job that you want may seriously shake up your self-confidence.
 This can especially happen if there are other stressful events going on in your life.
 Not many situations can be frustrating as trying to find work for months.
 Also, resilience to stress and things that normally wouldn’t disturb us that much can drop when times are tough, or if you generally have a lower self-esteem.

 Being resilient or not, there are several ways to help yourself when your confidence takes a significant blow.
-Don’t give up on trying and taking risks and every time, you wish to give up – don’t.
-You’ll be proud of your persistence later.
-Engage in activities that will provide you some “small wins” and where you can show your capabilities (a hobby you’re particularly good at).
-Finally – look at your “failure” from a different perspective.
-One lost job in not a dead end.
+Don't give up on trying and taking risks and every time, you wish to give up – don't.
+You'll be proud of your persistence later.
+Engage in activities that will provide you some "small wins" and where you can show your capabilities (a hobby you're particularly good at).
+Finally – look at your "failure" from a different perspective.
+One lost job is not a dead end.
 There are many more successes waiting for you.

-Staying confident at workplace
+Staying confident in the workplace